kptdev/kpt/site/reference/pkg/update/README.md

 ### Synopsis
 <!--mdtogo:Long-->
 ```
-kpt pkg update LOCAL_PKG_DIR[@VERSION] [flags]
+kpt pkg update [PKG_PATH@VERSION] [flags]
 ```

 #### Args

 ```
-LOCAL_PKG_DIR:
+PKG_PATH:
-  Local package to update.
+  Local package path to update.
 Directory must exist and contain a Kptfile
   to be updated.
+Defaults to the current working directory.

 VERSION:
   A git tag, branch, ref or commit.
 Specified after the local_package
   with @ -- pkg@version.
   Defaults the local package version that was last fetched.